Shop by Room Whole Home More Why and How I Rate Products

 Well-known harmful effect on health and should be avoided whenever possible.

+Second, I use the Standard Rating Scale to create specific rating scales for each type of material class or product category.
 This is because fabric will have to meet a very different set of requirements than say, a wood stain, or an air purifier filter, would have to meet, to be considered the healthiest option.
 The requirements are based on third-party certifying bodies, industry standards, and material health research.
 Here are a couple of examples:

 To obtain the Healthiest rating, a product usually has to meet a third-party certification if one is available.
 This means it was tested by an independent institution that verifies the product is as healthy as the company making it says.
 For example, for a fabric to receive the healthiest rating, it must have GOTS certification, which ensures that it both starts and remains organic, from the time its grown in the field, and throughout the entire manufacturing process.
 GOTS is the leading certifying body worldwide for healthy textiles.
-For categories without a GOTS equivalent, like wood finish, for example, I rely on industry standards and knowledge set by institutions like the Environmental Working Group.
+For categories without a GOTS equivalent, like wood finish, for example, I rely on industry standards set by institutions like the Environmental Working Group.

 At the other end of the spectrum, the harmful rating is reserved for materials that can actively introduce a health hazard.
 This rating can’t be dependent on third party certifications because obviously no company seeks out certification that their product is harmful.
 One way for a fabric to receive a harmful rating is containing an additive that is an established carcinogen or endocrine-disruptor, like BPA, PFAS, or formaldehyde.
 This information is widely available and supported by health-centered institutions like the NIH, American Cancer Society, the European Chemicals Agency, and others.
 Not every category has something that fits into the harmful rating.
 For example, some air purifier filters can be less effective than the healthiest option, but none actively do any harm.